hummingbot/hummingbot-site/docs/academy/index.md

     ## [Introducing V2 Strategies](/blog/introducing-v2-strategies)

-    Learn how to compose powerful strategies using Hummingbot's new framework
+    Learn how to compose powerful algo strategies of any kind using Hummingbot's new strategy framework

--   #### :rocket: Popular
+-   #### :rocket: Most Popular

     ---